-In over 90% of asset-based fee arrangements, customers are billed at the beginning of each quarter based on the market value of customer assets on our wealth management platforms as of the end of the prior quarter, providing for a high degree of revenue visibility in the current quarter.
-Revenue may fluctuate from quarter to quarter based on changes in asset values or fee rates on those asset values.
+In approximately 90% of asset-based fee arrangements, customers are billed at the beginning of each quarter based on the market value of customer assets on our wealth management platforms as of the end of the prior quarter, providing for a high degree of revenue visibility in the current quarter.
+Revenue may fluctuate from quarter to quarter based on changes in asset values, fee rates on those asset values and asset flows.